Director of Music Howard Ionascu

 2023/24 season

-The season began on 4 November with an evening of Baroque music, when Exeter Philharmonic Choir and director of music Howard Ionascu welcomed the Isca Ensemble, renowned vocal soloists and young oboe player Fergus McCready to Exeter Cathedral.
-Fergus delighted the audience with his playing of the Concerto in D minor for oboe, strings and continuo by Marcello.
-The climax of the evening was Handel’s sublime Dixit Dominus.
+In November 2023 we welcomed Isca Ensemble, vocal soloists and oboe player Fergus McCready to Exeter Cathedral for a programme of Baroque music, including Concerto in D minor for oboe, strings and continuo by Marcello and Handel’s Dixit Dominus.

-Our popular two nights of ‘Carols in the Cathedral’ in December showcased Christmas music both traditional and new, including a carol recently composed for the choir by associate director of music Stephen Tanner.
+Our ‘Carols in the Cathedral’ concerts in December included a carol composed for the choir by associate director of music Stephen Tanner.
 Special guest artist was Julian Poore on solo trumpet.

-By contrast, ’A Night at the Opera’ - a sparkling gala evening of arias, duets and choruses -closed the season in May in the more intimate setting of St David’s Church.
-Two rising opera stars, soprano Camilla Harris and tenor Rhys Batt, and two local keyboard maestros, Stephen Tanner and Andrew Downton, shared the stage with the choir for a feast of music spanning four centuries, from Monteverdi to Puccini.
+In May, two rising opera stars, soprano Camilla Harris and tenor Rhys Batt, and two local keyboard maestros, Stephen Tanner and Andrew Downton, shared the stage with the choir for ‘An Evening at the Opera’, a gala concert of arias, duets and choruses spanning four centuries, from Monteverdi to Puccini.

 2022/23 season